Start planning your trip

 We are only able to book between 1 and 16 travelers.
 Please adjust the number of travelers for your search.

 Only 1 child (aged 0-2) per adult is allowed

 A tokonoma is the alcove you will find in a Japanese room.
 We introduce its features and details about its function in traditional architecture.

 A tokonoma is a decoration space in a Japanese tatami room.
-It is located at the far end of the room, opposite to the entrance and it's the place where kakejiku (Japanese scroll displaying a painting or calligraphy), seasonal flowers and other ornaments are displayed.
+It is located at the far end of the room, opposite to the entrance, and it's the place where a Japanese scroll displaying a painting or calligraphy, seasonal flowers, and/or other ornaments are displayed.

 Building rooms with a tokonoma is a tradition that started in the 16th century, the times when the warrior class ruled the country.
 There was an architectural style influenced by Zen temples called shoin-zukuri, and the tokonoma alcove was an important part of this type of architecture.

 In a tatami room, one corner would be a shoin, featuring two shelf boards called chigaidana, a desk, and a sliding door.
 The other corner would be the tokonoma, made from beautiful wood.
 It has become a symbol of shoin-zukuri architecture.

 The samurai used the tokonoma to the full extent by decorating it with expensive cups and paintings they obtained through trade with China (Song Dynasty).
 This corner of the room used to be proof of their authority.